sheidmann/tcrmpDataEntry/README.md

 ## In-progress features

+* Any user can enter fish transect data, and view and edit previously entered data.

 ## Upcoming features

-* Any user can enter fish transect, fish rover, and coral health data, and view and edit previously entered data.
+* Any user can enter fish rover and coral health data, and view and edit previously entered data.

 * Any user can export their own entered data for proofing purposes.